-The consolidated entity has increased its monitoring of debt recovery as there is an increased probability of customers delaying payment or being unable to pay, due to the Coronavirus (COVID-19) pandemic.
-As a result, the calculation of expected credit losses has been revised as at 30 June 2020 and rates have been revised in each category.
+The consolidated entity has increased its monitoring of debt recovery due to the Coronavirus (COVID-19) pandemic, and due to the controls in place has been able to increase the collection of receivables and stabilise the value of receivable impairments.
+As a result, the calculation of expected credit losses have been reviewed and rates have been revised in each category.